Best movies on Amazon Prime Video to watch now (November 2020)

 Your guide to the best critically acclaimed comedies, romance movies and sci-fi adventure films streaming right now on Amazon Prime Video UK.

-There are a few better ways to spend a chilly lockdown evening than by indulging in a movie night and the magic of streaming services means that there are more choices than ever before.
+With nights-in not having been in short supply in recent times, there’s a good chance you might be running out of films on your watch list: but fear not, we’re here to point you in the direction of more great movies.

-Amazon Prime Video is home to a vast library of recent hits and beloved classics, but it can be easy to get stuck scrolling endlessly…
+One of the best places to get your film fix at the moment in Amazon Prime Video, which is home not only to a steady stream of new releases but also to many iconic pictures from years gone by.

-That’s where we come in: RadioTimes.com has picked out some of the best titles on the platform to help make your choice that little bit easier.
+And so to help you out, RadioTimes.com has picked out some of the best titles on the platform to help make your choice that little bit easier – covering everything from screwball comedies from Hollywood’s Golden Age, right up to the most recent Best Picture winner at the Oscars.

 If you’re working your way through the best films of all time, you can see how many you’ve already watched with the top 100 movies scratch poster.